waverlyucc/website/wp-content/plugins/wp-youtube-lyte/readme.txt

 `

 = Any other issues should I know about? =
-* Although the widget is available in (very) small sizes, these do not display that great and might, in the near future, be disabled by YouTube as their Terms of Service state that the smallest available embedded player is 200X200 pixels.
-Use the deprecated smaller sizes at your own risk.
 * Having the same YouTube-video on one page can cause WP YouTube Lyte to malfunction (as the YouTube id is used as the div's id in the DOM, and DOM id's are supposed to be unique)

 = I found a bug/ I would like a feature to be added! =